edersoncorbari/edersoncorbari/README.md

 ### Hi there 👋

-I’m a Computer Scientist.
+I'm a computer scientist and founder of [NeuroQuest AI](https://github.com/NeuroQuestAi).
 I currently work with Big Data and Machine Learning, I have already worked with software analysis, requirements survey, lecture and training, using various tools and programming languages.

 - 🔭 Currently I work in the data area.
 - 🌱 I'm studying statistics and machine learning, I like to explore quantum computers too.